Meesayen/impure/readme.md

 ### `IMPURE_GIT_BRANCH_SYMBOL`

 Defines the git branch symbol.
-The default value is ``.
+The default value is ``. (probably not visible correctly if the font in use doesn't support this unicode char `<U+E0A0>`)

 ### `IMPURE_GIT_DOWN_ARROW`